synonymdev/slashtags-account-feed-daemon/example/README.md

-## Account Feed Example
+# Account feeds example

-### Feed Daemon
+## Start account feeds daemon

-From the root directory run `npm run start` to start daemon.
+From the root directory, execute `npm run start` to start the daemon.

-It will present you with:
+You will be presented with:
-1. Its current configuration
+1. The current configuration of the daemon
-2. List of available RPC methods
+2. A list of available RPC methods
-3. Route under which they are available
+3. The IP:Port for using the RPC methods

-In case of the first run with default configuration it will create `data` directory for both internal state management database (SQLite) and feed data folder (for more details see [holepunch corestore docs](https://docs.holepunch.to/building-blocks/corestore)).
+Running the example for the first time, it will create `data` directory for the internal SQLite state management database ("feed-db") and the shared feeds to serve the account data for different clients.

 ```sh
 $ npm run start